What do the French Presidential Candidates Think about Cannabis?

 What to expect?

-Polling in late January suggests that François Fillon has the greatest chance of success, however, with almost three months left of campaigning, it’s too early to call.
+Polling in early April suggests that Emmanuel Macron has the greatest chance of success, however it may be too early to call.
 There is certainly a possibility that advocates of cannabis reform will have an ally in the Élysée Palace.